tytydraco/basil/README.md

 ## Usage

-Once configured, you can start a build via: `dart run basil:main` if you installed it to your project, or just run `basil` if you installed it globally.
+Once configured, you can start a build via: `dart run basil` if you installed it to your project, or just run `basil` if you installed it globally.
 This will process all the build steps in descending order.

 A specific configuration file can be specified using the `--config` or `-c` option.
-For
+For example:
-example: `dart run basil:main -c custom.yaml` or `basil -c custom.yaml`.
+`dart run basil -c custom.yaml` or `basil -c custom.yaml`.

-Build steps can also be specified individually: `dart run basil:main [type...]` or `basil [type...]`.
-For
+Build steps can also be specified individually: `dart run basil [type...]` or `basil [type...]`.
+For example:
-example: `dart run basil:main build cleanup` or `basil build cleanup` will execute exclusively the `build` step and the `cleanup` step.
+`dart run basil build cleanup` or `basil build cleanup` will execute exclusively the `build` step and the`cleanup` step.